Why Should You Consider Forming a Captive Insurance Company?

 Most of those arrangements require Labor Department approval, but several dozen employers, including such large, well-known employers as Alcoa Corp., Archer Daniels Midland Co., Google LLC, Hyatt Hotels Corp., and Microsoft Corp., have won regulatory approval to fund benefits through their captives.

 And more employers are likely to tap their captives to cover other employee benefits-related risks.
-A recent Marsh LLC survey found that approximately 16 percent of employers with captives currently are considering funding employee benefit risks through their captives, while just under 20 percent say that it is likely that they will consider that approach in the future.
+An earlier Marsh LLC survey found that approximately 16 percent of employers with captives currently are considering funding employee benefit risks through their captives, while just under 20 percent say that it is likely that they will consider that approach in the future.